onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-03-12-2026.md

 - Continue: Cross-vm bridging performance improvements
     - start updating contracts to use optimized functions.
-    - start relaibration of execution effort weights to reflect optimized functions in operations pricing.
+    - start re-calibration of execution effort weights to reflect optimized functions in operations pricing.

 ---